“Mau tuna nggak?” asked Lanny over Whatsapp, offering me tuna, three weeks ago.

 Eh?
 Couldn’t believe what I read.
-Lanny, Olive and I later met at the beach and she handed me tuna chunks she got from her friend who works with the handline fishermen (meaning they catch tuna sustainably) somewhere in Bali.
+Lanny, Olive and I later met at the beach and she handed me tuna chunks she got from her friend who works with the fair trade fishermen (meaning they catch tuna sustainably and they get decent wages and prices for their catch) somewhere in Bali.
 What have I done to deserve this luxury food?

 Alas, as I am getting younger, I forgot about it completely for weeks until Lanny asked me how I cooked the tuna.
 They were still in the fridge!
 Since I had to go to the printing house and the place where they live is nearby, thought I would make a stop at theirs to cook the tuna.